The AI Marketing Playbook 2026: What Actually Works

 Synthetic presenters.
 AI avatars delivering your “CEO message.”

 I understand the cost appeal.
-I really do.

 But the uncanny valley problem is not solved.
 Viewers feel it even when they can’t name it.
 Trust is harder to build through a face that never quite blinks right.
 For explainer content and product demos, AI video is fine.
 For anything requiring human connection, a real face is still worth the production cost.